Rumpunzel/rpg-thingy/playing-the-game/injury-&-misfortune.md

 Misfortunes are temporary, negative consequences of your attempts to overcome obstacles and influence th world.
 They will get in your way and, with time, fester if not looked after.
 And worst of all, they will help the blackguards who cross your path until you get rid of them.

 Your character can be plagued by up to one misfortune.
-Whenever you fail to succeed on a [Simple Test](skill-tests/simple-tests), you suffer a minor misfortune.
+Whenever you fail to succeed on a [Challenge](skill-tests/challenges), you suffer a minor misfortune.
 You also suffer misfortunes as the result of contests if your opponent main goal was something other than directly hurting you.

 ### Misfortune Severity